 This recording was made in October2000 in Skywalker Sound studios, Marin County, CA. Bach's Goldberg Variations, one of the masterpieces of the repertory, is a welcome addition to the multi-channel library particularly in a performance as knowing as this.
 But is multi-channel really needed for a solo instrument, particularly the delicate sounds of a harpsichord?
 Sound on this CD is superb, but watch playback level or you'll have a monster instrument that really doesn't exist.
 The two CDs sell for the price of one, fortunately, but this is hardly a disk to display surround sound.

 Concerto.
 Orchestral Suite No. 1 from "The Serf."

-A major issue of premiere recordings of music by this sadly-neglected composer.
-Particularly welcome is one of his last works, the poignant, introspective Cello Concerto, which is coupled with a 7-movement suite of music from his early opera The Serf.
+A major issue of premiere recordings of music by this sadly-neglected composer, particularly one of his last works, the poignant, introspective Cello Concerto, coupled with a 7-movement suite of music from his early opera The Serf.
 This is the first surround recording from the acoustically-superb Troy Savings Bank in Albany, New York, impressively capturing orchestral sound with warmth, clarity and impact.
 I look forward to future issues from this source...perhaps some of the Lloyd symphonies?
-In the meantime, enjoy the sonic surround richness to be heard on this release.R.E.B.
-(NEXT SURROUND REVIEW)